Overengineering: Examples

 German Second World War weapons, like the famous Tiger I tank or Panther tank, have been listed as examples of over-engineering, in comparison to their Soviet rivals such as the T-34.
 German arms allegedly used expensive materials and excessively labour-intensive production processes, limiting production and making them hard to repair when they broke down in the field.

-Another example is Juicero, a wi-fi "smart" juicing press with an initial market price of $699.
+Another example is the Juicero, a wi-fi "smart" juicing press with an initial market price of $699.
 After its release, Bloomberg News published a story that showed that the juice packs could be squeezed by hand faster than the press, and that hand-squeezing produced juice that was near-indistinguishable in quality and quantity from the output of the machine, which cost $399 even after a price reduction.

 In 2024, former technical director and chair of Network Rail High Speed Andrew McNaughton stated to the Transport Committee that HS2 was overengineered in respect of bridge foundations and masts.